MichaelZaniewski/Healthcare-Project/README.md

 ### Cost Saving Projection After Implementation

-Cost saving recommendations are anticipated to decrease outstanding debt by 8%.
+Cost saving recommendations are anticipated to **decrease outstanding debt by 8%**.
 5% and 10% figures were included in the calculation to show sensitivity.
+The hospital with the highest outstanding debt stands to **earn over $100k+ in lost revenue**

 <img width="1213" height="169" alt="Implemented Recommendations" src="https://github.com/user-attachments/assets/c0e90c5a-6c8e-43ef-bf47-07fbd33ab0d4" />